Even Better Bike Lanes

 The first location was installed on NE 40th St beneath the University Bridge in 2022 using wheel stops, and we began scoping other locations citywide for feasibility.

 Below is a map of the completed locations around the city, and the locations that have been scoped so far for 2025-2027 delivery.
-Due to limited materials as we scale up our purchasing contracts, equipment needs, and storage space after the recent approval of the new 2024 levy, we will likely be delivering between 4-5 miles of hardened buffers along our existing PBLs as early as summer 2025.
+Due to limited materials as we scale up our purchasing contracts, equipment needs, and storage space after the recent approval of the voter-approved Seattle Transportation Levy, we will likely be delivering between 4-5 miles of hardened buffers along our existing PBLs as early as summer 2025.
 There are also a few projects in early planning to build new protected bike lanes with hardened buffers where feasible along their extent noted below.

 Completed Locations (in blue)